devopsacademyau/academy/classes/04class/aws_iam_storage/README.md

 ![](./assets/iam_overview.jpg)

 ### Users
-An AWS Identity and Access Management (IAM) user is an entity that you create in AWS to represent the person or application that uses it to interact with AWS.
+An AWS IAM user is an entity that you create in AWS to represent the person or application that uses it to interact with AWS.
 A user in AWS consists of a name and credentials.

 A primary use for IAM users is to give people the ability to sign in to the AWS Management Console for interactive tasks and to make programmatic requests to AWS services using the API or CLI.